Drawing from Graphics - Overview

 Preliminary Sketches

 The mechanics of composition are explored in preliminary sketches.
-The student is led to purposefully draw the subject(s) on the paper in a setting.
-A goal is to scale the subjects so that the student learns to use the whole sheet of paper.
+The students are led to purposefully draw the subject(s) on the paper in a setting.
+The setting is inspired from materials that you have gathered for them and from their imagination.
+A goal in making the sketches is to scale the subjects so that the students learn how to use the whole sheet of paper.
 A preliminary sketch exercise is explained on page 91, and introduced on page 90 beginning with "Projecting the image on the paper" and illustrated in figure 2.14 on page 96.

 Standards

 Beginning on page 93, the author provides a lesson for each of the three levels.
 For additional lessons, she has provided a general outline on page 114.
-The topic of chapter 2 is important and I recommend using the outline on page 114 and doing more than just the one lesson.
-Be on the lookout for graphics that you believe will inspire your children to draw.
+The topic of composition in chapter 2 is important and I recommend using the outline on page 114 and doing more lessons.
+To prepare, be on the lookout for graphics that you believe will inspire your children to draw.
 Use illustrated books such as Golden Books and other children's books as a source for graphics that your children might like.